TechEarl

 For a 10K-row table this runs in 1-3 minutes including network.
 For 1M rows, plan an hour and run it from a server close to the embedding provider's region.

-Step 4: Query with cosine similarity
+Step 4: Rank with cosine similarity

 python